 Unusual: Should see and ask your surgeon.
 Fluid intraperitoneally may just be from fluid (irrigation) used during surgery .
 But other possibilities include bile leak or bleeding or pancreatitis, if you are not improving, get followup and find out what the ascites is and why you have it- underlying liver disease , heart failure etc. ...Read moreSee 1 more doctor answer

 MRCP shows a distended gallbladder, numerous calculi, common bile duct up to 0.6cm, no evidence of choledocholithiasis, abdominal pain 2 mo.
 Surgery?

 - Talk to a doctor live online for free

 - Ask a doctor a question free online

 - Distended gallbladder on ultrasound

-- Distended gallbladder symptoms
+- Distended gallbladder with sludge

 - Mildly distended gallbladder

 - Talk to a hepatologist online for free